Methodology

 Reporting issues

-• The exact inputs used
+- The exact inputs you used in the calculation.

-• The expected result and why
+- The expected result and why you expected that particular outcome.

-• The actual result shown
+- The actual result shown by the calculator.